Government & Public Sector · Live

 The sovereign memory layer for the NITDA AI Code and the EU AI Act.

-For the Permanent Secretary for DigEcon, the NITDA AI Unit Director, the NDPC Commissioner and the State CIO. eventParity records NITDA AI Code of Practice sign-offs (with eventParity's Model Governance extensions), NDPA Section 25 lawful basis per dataset, and EU AI Act Articles 9–17 compliance.
-On infrastructure you control.
+For the Permanent Secretary for Digital Economy, the NITDA AI Unit Director, the NDPC Commissioner, and the State CIO. eventParity records NITDA AI Code sign-offs, NDPA Section 25 lawful basis per dataset, and EU AI Act Articles 9 to 17 compliance, on infrastructure you control.

 Why governance before model performance

-Sovereign foundation models give Nigeria a brain.
-Sovereign compute gives it a body. eventParity gives it a sovereign memory: the auditable record of what the brain was fed and who authorised it.
+Sovereign foundation models give Nigeria a brain. eventParity gives it a memory.

-Every attestation must be traceable to a named officer and cannot be silently overwritten.
+Non-repudiation: every attestation must be traceable to a named officer and cannot be silently overwritten.
 With eventParity, every attestation is permanent.
-Revoking or renewing one adds a new record.
-Nothing is overwritten or lost.
+Revoking or renewing one adds a new record, never replacing the old.

 Before personal data enters an AI training pipeline, a lawful basis must be recorded.
-Every entry in the Model Registry carries the basis (consent, public-interest task, legitimate interest, contract) for each upstream dataset.
+Every entry in the Model Registry carries the basis for each upstream dataset.
+"It was in a government dataset" is not enough.

 For any Nigerian institution serving citizens or partners in the EU, Article 11 requires a persistent technical-documentation record for every high-risk AI system.
-The Evidence Pack produces that record on demand as CSV and Markdown.
+The Evidence Pack produces that record on demand.

 Data Maturity Framework